 Step Name

 The name of the Greenplum output component.
-Dataphin automatically generates a name.
-You can also change it as needed.
-The naming conventions are as follows:
+Dataphin automatically generates the step name.
+You can modify it as needed.
+Naming conventions are as follows:

-Can contain only Chinese characters, letters, underscores (_), and digits.
+Can contain only Chinese characters, letters, underscores (_), and numbers.

 Datasource

-The drop-down list displays all Greenplum data sources.
-This includes data sources for which you have write-through permission and those for which you do not.
+The data source drop-down list displays all Greenplum data sources, including those for which you have write-through permission and those for which you do not.

 If you do not have a Greenplum data source, click the

-icon to create one.
-For more information, see Create a Greenplum data source.
+New icon to create one.
+For more information, see Create Greenplum Data Source.

 Schema

 Select a schema from the database.
 This parameter is required.
-If the data source connection string already contains schema information, the schema is used by default.
-You can also select another schema for which you have permission.
+If the data source link already contains schema information, the configured schema is used by default.
+You can also select other schemas for which you have permission.

 Table

-If a destination table for data synchronization does not exist in the Greenplum data source, you can use the one-click table creation feature to quickly create one.
-The procedure is as follows:
+If the Greenplum data source does not have a target table for data synchronization, use the one-click table creation feature to quickly generate a target table.
+The detailed procedure is as follows:

-Click One-click Table Creation.
-Dataphin automatically generates the code to create the target table for you, including the target table name (default is the source table name), field types (initially transformed based on Dataphin fields), and other information.
-As shown in the following figure:
+Click One-Click Table Creation.
+Dataphin automatically matches the code for creating the target table, including the target table name (source table name by default), field type (initially converted based on Dataphin fields), and other information.
+The following figure shows an example:

-NoteIf a table with the same name exists in the development or production environment, Dataphin reports an error after you click Create.
+NoteIf a table with the same name exists in the development environment, Dataphin reports an error indicating that the table already exists after you click New.

 Loading Policy

-Append Data: If a primary key conflict or constraint violation occurs, a dirty data error is reported.
+Append Data: If a primary key/constraint conflict occurs, the system prompts a dirty data error.

-copy policy: An action is performed based on the selected conflict resolution policy.
-This policy is supported only for tables, not for views.
+Copy Policy: The system performs actions based on the selected conflict resolution policy.
+This policy supports only tables, not views.

 Conflict Resolution Policy